jeremymv2/compliance_profile_pipeline/README.md

 ### Test Kitchen + Inspec

-In order to test these changes on a taret system we can use [kitchen inspec](https://github.com/inspec/kitchen-inspec)
+In order to test these changes on a target system we can use [kitchen inspec](https://github.com/inspec/kitchen-inspec)

 Modify the `linux-baseline_profile` cookbook's [.kitchen.yml](https://github.com/jeremymv2/compliance_profile_pipeline/blob/master/cookbooks/linux-baseline_profile/.kitchen.yml) and choose a suitable target OS.